You will become eligible to participate in the Plan according to the table below:

 If your situation changes (through marriage, divorce, separation, birth of a child, etc.) be sure to review your beneficiary designations for each plan to make sure they reflect your current wishes.

-There are special rules for married participants in a profit sharing or 401(k) plans.
+There are special rules for married participants in 401(k) plans.
 Federal law gives spouses the right to receive 100% of any benefits payable on the death of the participant in a retirement plan.
 If you wish to name someone other than your spouse as a primary beneficiary, your spouse must agree by signing the spousal consent section on the back of the form and having the signature witnessed by a notary public or plan representative.

 There in this form.